 The generated file contains individual vehicles which are assigned routes from the routes-output file.

-If you run the tool Tools/Routes#sort_routes.py to sort the emitters, either of the following will work:
+If you run the tool Tools/Routes#sort_routes.py to sort the vehicles, either of the following will work: